My first module

 When you click “Publish” you will be asked to confirm.
 You get to select how much (if anything!) you would like to contribute to the project upon publishing.
 You can of course set this to zero.

-If you click “Publish” in the pop-up, the module is irrevocably published.
+If you click “Publish” in the pop-up, the module is irrevocably published and you will no longer be able to edit any part of the module.
 A DOI will be assigned and it will be part of the literature.
 Only do this if you are serious about publishing, not to test it out.

 And that’s it - that’s how simple it can be to publish a module.
 What about more complicated situations?
 We will dive into that together as well - for now, you have seen some of the core bits to hit the ground running.